brennhill/Leading-Engineering-with-AI/DataScienceManagement.md

 * The word **"Apple"** has a stat block very similar to **"Banana"**.
 They are neighbors on the map.
 * The word **"Apple"** has a stat block very different from **"Microchip"**.
 They are miles apart.

-### Navigation via Math
-This duality—Vector as *Trait* and Vector as *Coordinate*—is why AI can "reason" about concepts.
-It isn't thinking; it is navigating.
+The AI uses this map to understand relationships.
 The famous example is `King - Man + Woman = Queen`.

-1.  **The Stats:** Take the stats for **King** (High Royalty, Male) and subtract the stats for **Man** (Low Royalty, Male).
-You are left with a concept that is "High Royalty, No Gender" (a Crown).
-2.  **The Map:** Add the stats for **Woman** (Female).
-3.  **The Destination:** The resulting coordinates land you on the exact spot in the 12,000-dimensional map where the word **Queen** lives.

-The AI uses this map to understand relationships, analogies, and context in a way that keyword searching never could.

-## Gravity: Dealing with Ambiguity
+It isn't thinking; it is calculating distance in a multi-dimensional map.

+## Gravity (The Attention Mechanism)

 But what about words that have two meanings?
 Take the word **"Bank."** It could mean the side of a river, or it could mean a place to store money.
 In the old days of AI, this was a nightmare.
 "Bank" had one fixed coordinate that was the mathematical average of "River" and "Money," landing it in a weird spot that meant nothing.

-Modern Transformers solve this with **Gravity**.
+In 2017, the game changed.
+A paper titled *"Attention Is All You Need"* introduced the **Attention Mechanism**.

+In our analogy, **Attention is Gravity.**

 In a modern model, the word "Bank" is a mobile home.
 Its position on the map is fluid.
-The **Attention Mechanism** allows neighboring words to exert gravitational pull on it.
+When you feed a sentence into the model, every token "looks" at every other token to decide how much gravitational pull to exert.

 * **Sentence A:** *"I sat by the river bank."*
     The word **"River"** has a massive "Nature" gravitational pull.
 It drags the vector for "Bank" across the map, parking it right next to "Mud" and "Fishing."